 6. Create a product roadmap

-A roadmap for your product is an essential part of any tech-based startup and is especially important when there are many people who are involved in the outcome.
+A roadmap for your product is an essential part of any tech-based startup and is especially important when many people are involved in the outcome.
 Once you’ve settled on the most important features you want to include in the SaaS MVP, chalk out an outline for each stage of development and marketing.

 You may choose to have either a time-based or one that is based on progress to help you build your SaaS MVP.
 A product roadmap that is time-based helps to visualize how the product is developing in time.
-It is mostly composed of general deadlines for the purposes of testing and development of features, including the UI as well as a SaaS MVP.
+It is mostly composed of general deadlines for testing and development of features, including the UI as well as a SaaS MVP.
 But, this kind of roadmap could be unproductive if you work in an environment that is constantly changing.

 The most popular model is the progress-based product roadmap.
 It is essentially about categorizing every task into stages like to-do, in-process, and completed.
 The SaaS MVP roadmap is based on agile principles and is much more efficient for MVPs than full-time products.
 Utilizing effective agile project management tools can be extremely helpful in helping remain on track with an underlying roadmap that is based on progress.

 When creating a roadmap for your product make sure you include only the information that is pertinent to every stakeholder.
 Details that are not needed can confuse, or cause discussions to divert into unproductive objectives.